Frequently Asked Questions

 There are several forms of public transportation available in Chiang Mai: metered taxi, tuk-tuk, and red song-thaew (a form of covered pickup truck with two benches in the back) which will take you wherever you would like for a negotiated price.

-We advise you to look up our map and print out the directions on our web-site here.
-It also gives the instructions in Thai which you can give to a local driver.
+We advise you to look at our map and print out directions to our office here.

 Is childcare provided?